-Another incredibly important step in creating a content plan is to do your research, especially by identifying your ideal customer persona.
+Another incredibly important step in creating a social media content calendar plan is to do your research, especially by identifying your ideal customer persona.
 You need to know who you’re trying to target, what they’re interested in, what content they enjoy, and how to get their attention.
 Check out this article from Medium for advice on target audience analysis.

 A great way to get some inspiration for content, and work out what your audience might enjoy is also to do a little snooping on the competition.
 What content are they creating, and how much engagement do they get?
-There’s nothing wrong with taking a leaf out of your competitors books; you stand to learn from their successes and mistakes.
+There’s nothing wrong with taking a leaf out of your competitor’s books; you stand to learn from their successes and mistakes.

 Choose content themes